Classification of compact manifolds with positive isotropic curvature: Introduction

-In Section 2 we define $\varepsilon$-caps, and describe the canonical neighborhood structure of orbifold ancient $\kappa$-solutions and orbifold standard solutions.
+In Section 2 we show the ambient isotopy uniqueness of closed tubular neighborhoods of compact embedded full suborbifolds, define $\varepsilon$-caps, and describe the canonical neighborhood structure of orbifold ancient $\kappa$-solutions and orbifold standard solutions.
 In Section 3 we construct an $(r, \delta)$-surgical solution to the Ricci flow starting with a compact, connected Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
-As applications we prove Theorems \ref{thm 1.5} and \ref{thm 1.1}, Corollaries \ref{cor 1.2} and \ref{cor 1.4}, and derive a topological classification of compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
+As applications we prove Theorems \ref{thm 1.7} and \ref{thm 1.1}, Corollaries \ref{cor 1.2}, \ref{cor 1.3}, \ref{cor 1.4} and \ref{cor 1.5}, and derive a topological classification of compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
 We will follow the notation and conventions in \cite{Hu22} in general.
+In particular, as in \cite{Hu22}, when necessary we'll assume that the smooth maps between orbifolds that appear are smooth complete orbifold maps in the sense of \cite{BB12} and \cite{BB15} to avoid any possible ambiguity.